edelstone/GTreasury/README.md

 Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
 To use this command, you need to first add a package that implements end-to-end testing capabilities.

-## Developer Guidelines
+## Developer guidelines

-Generally, please follow the [Angular style guide](https://angular.io/guide/styleguide) Specific rules:
+Generally, please follow the [Angular style guide](https://angular.io/guide/styleguide).

+Specific rules:

 1. Separate features are broken down into feature modules that are lazy loaded.